i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 (This is different than in signal, where it is in the header, and sent every time) For typical usage patterns, Alice and Bob each ratchet a single time at the beginning.

+For the first ratchet,
+Key ID = 0 and
+Key = Alice's first ratchet public key rapk (See KDF for part 2), remains constant for every New Session message for this session

 .. raw:: html